robc2111/nudge/client/src/Week 1.md

 • Large: Test matrix (Free vs Pro, Telegram enabled/disabled, timezones)

 - ensure weekly checkin acts as an accoutability partner by monitoring progress and giving a message that reflects this
-- Correct typo in stripe setup (see email)
-- change pricing to 8.99 with limited offer of 5.00 in 1st month
+- change pricing to 8.99 with limited offer of 5.00 a month if subscribed by 31st oct

 ⸻